ParthChatupale/AgriSensePro/README.md

 ### How It Works

-AgriSense has three main parts that work together:
+KrushiRakshak has three main parts that work together:

 ```
 ┌─────────────────────────────────────────────────────────┐